tykniess/sycamore/README.md

 Installation is simple.
 1. Install NLTK (preferably with pip). `pip install nltk`
 2. Install CherryPy (preferably with pip). `pip install cherrypy`
+3. Download or clone this repository and navigate to the repository in Terminal. `cd Downloads/sycamore` Now you are ready to use sycamore.

 # Use